nebioudaniel/Hulu-node/README.md

 **Introduction**

 Welcome!
-This guide empowers you to integrate your application with the Hulu Digital Marketplace API, enabling seamless product management within your application.
+This guide empowers you to integrate your application with the Hulu Digital Marketplace API, enabling seamless product management within your application

 **Prerequisites**